 With respect to the subject of passthrough voting, the staff notes that some groups have expressed concern about whether the interests of persons having an economic interest in the accounts managed by institutions are reflected adequately in the investment and voting decisions made by investment managers.
 The record of the corporate governance proceeding, however, conveys little sentiment favoring passthrough voting or the polling of beneficiaries.
 The staff recommends that the Commission monitor the studies currently under way elsewhere on passthrough voting.
-Based upon the conclusions reached in such studies and the actions resulting therefrom, the staff may recommend further action to the Commission in the future.
+Based upon the conclusions reached in such studies and any actions resulting therefrom, the staff may recommend further action to the Commission in the future.
 The staff is cognizant, however, that this issue may transcend the existing authority of the Commission.
+PART II: THE ROLE OF THE BOARD OF DIRECTORS IN THE CORPORATE ACCOUNT-ABILITY PROCESS ated by the Commission's first large scale survey of corporate proxy disclosure practices, summarized in Chapter Seven, as well as on other information, Chapter Six examines the evolving composition and organizational features of boards of directors, as well as their potential for enhancing corporate accountability.